A family enjoys sundowner drinks with their guide next to a body of water in the foreground | Go2Africa

 Safari Activities

-If you’re planning an African safari then activities such as game drives, nature walks and canoe trips will be on the cards and your children will be itching to join in.
+If you’re planning family safari holidays then activities such as game drives, nature walks and canoe trips will be on the cards and your children will be itching to join in.
 Check first with your safari consultant to see whether they’ll be permitted to join a group activity at the accommodation that you are interested in.
 Some safari lodges allow children from the age of six on activities; others require that the child is over 12.

 Alternatives include engaging a private vehicle and guide for your family or making use of the child-friendly safari activities at our recommended safari lodges.